HugoBrisebois/spacegame/README.md

 1. Use your mouse to steer the ship and W to accelerate.
 2. Approach a planet to land.
 The ship will stick to the planet's edge.
-3. When landed, you can build a base if you haven't already.
-4. Complete quests and explore the tech tree for upgrades.
+3. Complete quests and explore the tech tree for upgrades.

 ## Requirements